-The School Nursing Service works in partnership with children, young people and their families to ensure that children’s health needs are supported within their school and their community.
+The School Nursing Service works in partnership with children, young people and their families to ensure that children’s and young people’s health needs are supported within their school and their community.

 The school nursing team includes: